Effect of Ivermectin on Time to Resolution of Symptoms

 Ivermectin Triple Therapy Protocol for COVID-19

 Released to Australian GPs for Infected Elderly and Frontline Workers.
 "The three medications are on chemist shelves right now.
 GPs can email GP@CDD.com.au to obtain the dosing protocol and COVID-19 treatment information for their patients.
 Professor Borody continued: "GPs can legally prescribe the therapy today as an "off label" treatment according to Australian Guidelines - a standard practice in medicine.
-In fact more than 60% of prescriptions in Australia are "off-label".
+More than 60% of prescriptions in Australia are "off-label".
 It's not a new concept.
 It's happening every day to manage diseases and save lives."

 January 20, 2021, Paul Sax, MD, a professor of medicine at Harvard

 and clinical director of the HIV Program and Division of Infectious Diseases at Brigham and Women's Hospital in Boston, wrote in a blog post earlier this month in the New England Journal of Medicine Journal that ivermectin has more robust evidence for it than HCQ ever did.
 "But we're not quite yet at the 'practice changing' level," he writes.
-"Results from at least 5 randomised clinical trials are expected soon that might further inform the decision," Sax advises against two biases in considering ivermectin.
-One is assuming that because HCQ failed, (a questionable assumption)
+"Results from at least five randomised clinical trials are expected soon that might further inform the decision," Sax advises against two biases in considering ivermectin.
+First, one is assuming that because HCQ failed, (a questionable assumption)

 other antiparasitic drugs will too.